bobbyiliev/101-linux-commands-ebook/ebook/en/content/085-the-ping-command.md

 # The `ping` command

-PING (Packet Internet Groper) command is used to check the network connectivity between host and server/host.
+The `ping` (Packet Internet Groper) command is used to check the network connectivity between host and server/host.
 This command takes as input the IP address or the URL and sends a data packet to the specified address with the message “PING” and get a response from the server/host this time is recorded which is called latency.
 Ping uses ICMP(Internet Control Message Protocol) to send an ICMP echo message to the specified host if that host is available then it sends ICMP reply message.
 Ping is generally measured in millisecond every modern operating system has this ping pre-installed.

 The basic ping syntax includes ping followed by a hostname, a name of a website, or the exact IP address.